julia-laine-11/spot-micro-JML/My Progress/5 programming/Arduino files/README.md

 It's not the most efficient, it's not the prettiest, but I did have fun and learn a lot.

 I began taking a coding class in the middle of making these files.

+As I review these, I realllyy wish I documented my work better.
+I definitely do now but I am not sure why I did not previously, haha.